renaudrenaud/LMSLCD2020/README.md

 ## I have 2 lines 16 char LCD

 Congratulations! run the script testLCD.py
--i for the i2c port, ie: 0 for old Raspberry or Orange Pi Zero, 1 for new Raspberry (with 40 GPIO pins), 3 for the Orange Pi Zero 2
+* -i for the i2c port, ie: 0 for old Raspberry or Orange Pi Zero, 1 for new Raspberry (with 40 GPIO pins), 3 for the Orange Pi Zero 2
--l for the LCD address grabbed with i2cdetect
+* -l for the LCD address grabbed with i2cdetect
--d for diplay "volume", usefull for the 16x2
+* -d for diplay "volume", usefull for the 16x2
--p for player, indicating your LCD must stay on the same player, if not, LCD shows the current playing player -s for server, indicates the LMS SERVER ip adress, ie: 192.168.1.192 assuming port is 9000
+* -p for player, indicating your LCD must stay on the same player, if not, LCD shows the current playing player

-Some example:
+* -s for server, indicates the LMS SERVER ip adress, ie: 192.168.1.192 assuming port is 9000

+## Seeems LCD is not ok

+Please check the bus.
+Depending on your card, you have to use -y value as 0, 1, 2, 3...
+With the following command:

+sudo i2cdetect -y 0

+* Orange Pi Zero or Zero LTS or old Raspberries with 26 GPIO: -y 0
+* Raspberry with 40 GPIO: -y 1
+* Orange Pi Zero 2: -y 3

+Example for Orange Pi Zero 2
 python3 /home/orangepi/sources/LMSLCD2020-main/testLCD.py -i 3 -l 0x27 -d volume -p OPZ2_SU8

 ## Ho No: I have a 4 lines 20 chars!